 - The full name of the attorney who will be accessing the on-demand presentation

 - The Minnesota Attorney ID number of the attorney who will be accessing the on-demand presentation

 - The email address to which the materials and access instructions should be sent

 - Within one business day, LCL will send the program materials and access information to the provided email address.

-- Questions may be sent to Bob Schuneman or email@example.com
+- Questions may be sent to the On-Demand Coordinator or firstname.lastname@example.org

 - Each attorney is solely responsible for reporting the on-demand presentation attendance and date of viewing through the OASIS reporting system operated by the State Board of Continuing Legal Education.